Co-operative Bank Rwanda

 Co-operative Bank Rwanda or Rwanda Co-operative Bank is a proposed commercial bank in Rwanda.
-It is expected to broaden "financial inclusion" in the country, working through the Umurenge Saccos and increasing financial services in rural areas.
+It is expected to broaden "financial inclusion" in the country, working through the regional Savings and Credit Cooperatives (Umurenge SACCOs) and increasing financial services in rural areas.

-Overview
+History

 In July 2014, approximately 2,500 members of the Rwanda Cooperative Agency (RCA) met Paul Kagame, the President of Rwanda during an event called “Meet The President”.
 At that event, held in Kigali, the country's capital city, the president instructed the minister of trade and industry to establish a cooperative bank, in the shortest time possible.
+It was expected to be launched in 2018 but this did not happen.

 Under guidelines by the National Bank of Rwanda, the minimum capital required is Rwf5 billion (US$6 million).
 There are approximately 8,000 cooperatives (community cooperatives) in Rwanda, according to the RCA.
 The cooperatives are prepared to provide 60% of the needed start up capital.